Bitcoin Contracts Listed on Delta Exchange

-Bitcoin (BTC) is the most prominent cryptocurrency in the world.
+Bitcoin (BTC or XBT) is the most prominent cryptocurrency in the world.
 It is a decentralized digital currency that functions without a central bank or single administrator.
 Peer-to-peer exchange of bitcoin can happen without the need for intermediaries.

 Perpetual contracts on BTC are intended to provide returns of the underlying spot market in Bitcoin with the added advantage of leverage.
 Perpetual contracts do not have an expiry date.
 You can learn more about perpetual contracts here.